José de Antequera y Castro

 José de Antequera y Castro (Panama, 1689—Peru, July 5, 1731) was a Panamanian lawyer and judge in the Viceroyalty of Peru (then including Panama, Bolivia and Paraguay) who worked with the Real Audiencia of Charcas.
 He traveled to Paraguay to investigate allegations of corruption against Governor Diego de los Reyes Balmaseda.
 Controversially, he found Reyes guilty and then took the position of Governor of Paraguay for himself in 1721.
 He defended his position even against explicit instructions from the Viceroy of Peru to hand the Governorship back to Reyes, and rallied the militia to fight off attempts by Spanish authorities to push him out of power.
 However, his position eventually became untenable, and under the threat of an overwhelming military response, he fled the governorship.
 He was eventually arrested and executed.

 Antequera's actions would retrospectively be considered the start of the Revolt of the Comuneros of Paraguay.

 Early career

 Antequera y Castro was born in Panama.
 He was an oidor (judge) in the Real Audiencia of Panama before traveling to Spain.
 He became a knight of the Order of Alcántara.
-He was public prosecutor before the Real Audiencia of Charcas (Alto Peru, now Bolivia) in charge of protecting the Indians.
+He was public prosecutor before the Real Audiencia of Charcas (Upper Peru, now Bolivia) in charge of protecting the Indians.